sherer-pro/llm-friendly/readme.txt

 = Key features =

-* llms.txt endpoint with cached generation, optional excerpts, and a configurable custom Markdown block.
+* llms.txt endpoint with cached generation, optional excerpts, a configurable custom Markdown block, and a per-post exclusion list.
-* Markdown exports for selected post types with Gutenberg-to-Markdown conversion and per-post Markdown overrides (sidebar panel/metabox).
+* Markdown exports for selected post types with Gutenberg-to-Markdown conversion, per-post Markdown overrides (sidebar panel/metabox), and a per-post exclusion list shared with llms.txt.
 * Configurable base path for exports (e.g. "llm") and per-post-type enable/disable toggles; changing the base path requires flushing rewrites.
 * Manual or automatic regeneration of the cached llms.txt with ETag/Last-Modified headers.
 * Optional X-Robots-Tag: noindex, nofollow for both /llms.txt and Markdown exports; the Markdown header is controlled by `md_send_noindex`.